AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 <hr>

 The earliest method of registering event handlers found on the Web involved **event handler HTML attributes** (or **inline event handlers**) ike the one shown above--the attribute value is literally the JavaScript code you weant to run when the event occurs.
-The above example invokes a function defined inside a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element on the same page, but you could also insert JavaScript direcctly inside the attribute.
+The above example invokes a function defined inside a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element on the same page, but you could also insert JavaScript directly inside the attribute.
 For example:
 ```
 <button onclick="alert('Hello, this is my old-fashioned event handler!');">Press me</button>
 ```